jessepharrison/puhti-r/r-compilation/Puhti_RCompile.md

-## Compiling R from source on Puhti
+## Compiling R on Puhti

+#### NOTE: deprecated (R + dependencies installed using Spack instead)

-Instructions for installing R on CSC's Puhti supercomputer
+Instructions for installing R from source on CSC's Puhti supercomputer

 #### 1. Log into Puhti login node 3